vivax3794/natrix/docs/src/async-components.md

 # Async

-Async is a really important part of any web application, as its how you do IO and talk to other services or your backend.
+Async is a really important part of any web application, as it's how you do IO and talk to other services or your backend.
 Natrix provides [`DeferredCtx`](reactivity::state::DeferredCtx), via the [`.deferred_borrow`](reactivity::state::State::deferred_borrow) method, to facilitate this. as well as the [`.use_async`](reactivity::state::State::use_async) helper.

 ## What is a `DeferredCtx`?